 The affected Afghans are now forced to embark on arduous journeys through rough terrain, which has left women and children particularly vulnerable to the harsh conditions and exploitation.

-With 29.2 million people in Afghanistan already in need of humanitarian support, the IRC is concerned that the crisis will further strain the limited resources available in the country.
+With 29.2 million people in Afghanistan already in need of humanitarian support and winter quickly approaching, the IRC is concerned that the crisis will further strain the limited resources available in the country.

 How many Afghans are facing deportation from Pakistan?